totaldebug/totaldebug.uk/_posts/2020-01-13-i-won-a-ender-3-3d-printer-and-im-addicted.md

 To my surprise a few weeks later I received an email from Banggood stating that I had won and to email over my address, at first i thought that it was just a spam email.

-After a few weeks of waiting the printer arrived, I couldn&#8217;t believe it, I just got a £300 printer for FREE!
+After a few weeks of waiting the printer arrived, I couldn't believe it, I just got a £300 printer for FREE!

 ## On with the build!